somerandomsequence/csci-4831-7000-dsp/recitations/happiness.md

 **Q7:** Using methods like those in part 1, explore whether or not the data supports your hypotheses.

 **Q8:** Using a binary classification model (like logistic regression) combine all these factors to make one synthesized model (including age and health from above as well).
 Since logistic regression is a binary classification model, you'll need to reduce the HAPPY variable to 2 levels (e.g., HAPPY = 1 or 2 and HAPPY = 3).
 Explain your decision here and how it may impact the results.
 What does the model tell you about happiness and what is correlated with it?
+Make sure to look into the assumptions made by a logistic regression and check these.

 ### Extra Credit